-Construction of a 4-story, 118,400 square foot indoor climate-controlled storage facility as project Phase 1, and potential construction of an additional 4-story, 35,200 square foot indoor climate-controlled storage facility as project Phase 2, located on a 1.97 acre site at 503 SE 12th Street in accordance with a Preliminary Terms approved by the City Council on June 28, 2021, by Roll Call No. 21-0980 and with the resolution accepting the development proposal and setting date of public hearing approved by the City Council on August 9, 2021, by Roll Call No. 21-1220.
+Construction of a 4-story, 118,400 square foot indoor climate-controlled storage facility as project Phase 1, and potential construction of an additional 4-story, 35,200 square foot indoor climate-controlled storage facility as project Phase 2, located on a 1.97 acre site at 503 SE 12th Street in accordance with an urban renewal development agreement approved by the City Council on December 6, 2021, by Roll Call No. 21-1846.
 Terms provide for project-generated tax increment rebate of 75% granted over a 10-year time frame in an amount not to exceed \$900,000 for the project Phase 1, and project-generated tax increment rebate of 75% granted over an estimated 4-year time frame in an amount not to exceed \$300,000 for the project Phase 2.
-The Developer will also purchase the 62,259 square foot City-owned property that partially comprises the development site for \$338,000 representing fair market value, less the cost of relocation of an existing privately-owned fiber line and the undergrounding of overhead utilities .
+The Developer will also purchase the 62,259 square foot City-owned property that partially comprises the development site for \$200,000 representing fair market value, less the cost of relocation of an existing privately-owned fiber line, the undergrounding of overhead utilities, and Developer's soil replacement and compaction on City-owned property to prepare for development.